You are here: Home Managing Your ... Diagnostic Tools: ... CT Scan Summary

 1/4

-A computed tomography scan (CT scan or CAT scan) uses computer-controlled X-rays to create images of the body.
+A computed tomography scan (CT scan or CAT scan) uses computer-controlled X-rays to take rapid, multiple three dimensionalimages or "slices" of a body area.
 An x-ray unit rotates around your body.
-The result is a three dimensional image of your insides.

 A CT scan only takes seconds to perform.